Chapter 18 : Denial, She Wrote.

 When the sun woke me, I found that I was alone in bed, twisted up in the soft covers.
 I rolled over to my side, groaning, and caught sight of Malfoy in the middle of the bright room.
 He was pulling a shirt over his head, and glanced over at the sound of me stirring.

-“Morning,” he said, grinning.
+“Morning.” he said, grinning.
 I answered with a sleepy smile and rubbed my eyes.
-The thought of us kissing had inadvertently sprung to my mind, and I wanted to do it again, very much.
 I pushed myself up to a seated position, wishing I had brought some sexier pyjamas with me on this trip.

 Despite his wandering eyes, he was standing with his arms crossed and his expression guarded.
 His tentative honesty from last night was gone, and now I wished I had known to take better advantage of it while it lasted.
 Maybe we could have figured things out a bit.